maxwolfe/autocsr/docs/index.rst

-An exhaustive list of the available extensions are available `here <https://cryptography.io/en/latest/x509/reference/#x-509-extensions>`__, but I will provide a few examples of modeling extensions in configuration files below.
+An exhaustive list of the available extensions are available `here <https://cryptography.io/en/latest/x509/reference/#x-509-extensions>`__, but I will provide a few examples of modeling extensions in templates below.
 Keep in mind that like attributes, extensions that require bytes as input will need to have their data represented in base64.